Postgraduate Course: Political Economy of Korea's Development (ASST11112)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 |Summary||This course familiarises students with the political economy of Korea and the East Asian region.
 The miracle on the Han river and the quest for economic democratisation have become commonly used expressions to refer to economic developments on the southern part of the Korean peninsula.
 What are the historical and local roots of this processes?
 What were the legacies of external factors, from colonial rule and externally-driven modernisation to post-war reconstruction and state-led development?
 Why was North Korea richer than South Korea for the first two decades after the war?
 How do Korea-specific economic issues connect with global trends, trade, finance and globalisation?
 How are markets transforming North Korea?
 This course uses these questions and issues as vantage points to reflect on the role of states, markets and social forces (local and international) in shaping the history, economy and development of the Korean peninsula.

-The course familiarises students with the economies of the two Koreas and embeds their strategies of economic development in a broader comparative perspective.
-After an initial introduction to the Korean economy in pre-colonial times, the feature and impact of colonial rules are discussed.
-The central part of the course focuses on the rise and demise of the socialist economy in the North, and state-led models of economic development, the impact of the Asian financial crisis and the introduction of neo-liberal policies in the South.
-Themes discussed include the role and importance of large industrial conglomerates (Chaebols), the evolution of labour union and social contention, and their role in the demise of authoritarian rule and post-democratisation period.
-The last part of the course discusses the rise of polarisation and inequality in South Korean society and the emergence of informal marketisation in North Korea.
+This course familiarises students with the economies of the two Koreas and embeds their strategies of economic development in a broader comparative perspective.
+After an initial introduction to the historical development of the Korean economy, the course introduces theories of political economy which will then be used to analyse the rise and demise of the socialist economy in the North, state-led models of economic development and industrialisation in the South, the impact of the 1997 Asian financial crisis, and the introduction of neo-liberal policies in the South.
+Themes discussed will also include the role and importance of large industrial conglomerates (Chaebol), the evolution of labour unions, and their role in the demise of authoritarian rule and the post-democratisation period.
+The last part of the course also discusses the rise of polarisation and inequality in South Korean society and the emergence of informal markets in North Korea.